-Alternatively, if you want to load the bitstream outside Workflow Advisor, create an SDR radio object and call the
+Alternatively, if you want to load the bitstream outside Workflow Advisor, create an SDR radio object and use the

 >> radio = sdrdev('AD936x');

-If in step1.1 you selected the ZC706 and FMCOMMS5 radio device, create an FMCOMMS5 radio object.
+ZC706 and FMCOMMS5, create an FMCOMMS5 radio object.

 >> radio = sdrdev('FMCOMMS5');

-Download the bitstream using radio object interfacing the selected radio device.
+Download the bitstream using the radio object interfacing the selected radio device.